-Happiness Retreat is a two night camp experience for individuals with Developmental Disabilities and their caregivers.
+Happiness Retreat is a three day/two night camp experience for individuals with developmental disabilities and their caregivers.
 The camp is sponsored by the Baptist State Convention of NC in partnership with Truett Conference Center & Camp.
-A specially trained volunteer staff will lead this incredible camp.
-The retreat is filled with fun classes, activities, recreation times and a talent show.
+The retreat is filled with fun classes, activities, recreation times, worship, and a talent show.

 Happiness is a blast!

-Happiness Retreat offers activities that provide all campers a chance to experience the love of Christ and to share their love for the Lord.
+Happiness Retreat offers activities that provide all campers a chance to experience the love of Christ.

-All who attend will experience a camp load of smiles, laughter, joy, and spiritual enrichment
+All who attend will experience a camp of smiles, laughter, joy, and spiritual enrichment.

 All retreats are staffed with dedicated Christian leaders from across North Carolina.